mozilla-l10n/documentation/src/products/review/signoffs.md

 <!-- toc -->

 Sign-offs are a way for l10n-drivers to indicate that a specific changeset is technically sound and ready to ship in Firefox desktop or Firefox for Android.
-Currently, thanks to cross-channel, we ship all versions of Firefox from a [single localization repository](https://hg.mozilla.org/l10n-central/), but sign-offs are only relevant for the Beta channel:
+Currently, thanks to cross-channel, we ship all versions of Firefox from a [single localization repository](https://hg.mozilla.org/l10n-central/):
 * Nightly builds always use the tip of the repository, i.e. the latest changes available.
 * Beta builds only use the signed off version.
 * Release builds uses the latest signed off version from Beta, and can’t normally be updated to use a most recent version.